 What happens to my graft after 20 - 30 years?

 Most transplants function very well for very many years, in fact the transplant may last the life of the recipient, but we don't really know as yet.
-Last year a patient in Victoria had a graft that turned 100 years old.
+In 2017, a patient in Victoria had a graft that turned 100 years old.
 The donor was 82 years old at the time of the transplant and the transplant was performed 18 years ago.
 The transplant was still performing very well.